 Belmore retrieved a pair of coffee cups and poured a cup for each of them.
-He sat down at his place at the table and took a taste of Joe's coffee.
+He sat down at his place and took a taste of Joe's coffee.

 "Hope you get your memory back soon."
 Clay pushed aside his cup.
 "You forgot how to make coffee."

 Joe's face grew warm.
 "It always tastes like that."